R1N-NY44/R1N-NY44/README.md

 ###

 <p align="left">I'm a coder and tech enthusiast who loves anime and cats.
 I enjoy exploring random ideas that cross my mind and bringing them into reality.
-My hobby centers around DIY microcontroller projects, like IoT or various Arduino experiments.<br><br>In the coding realm, I'm adept at both front-end and back-end web development, though I don't lay claim to being a full-stack developer.
+My hobby centers around DIY microcontroller projects, like IoT or various Arduino experiments.<br><br>In the coding realm, I'm adept at both front-end and back-end web development, though I don't lay claim to being a full-stack web developer.
 During my downtime, I like to immerse myself in enjoyable projects – be it developing games with friends or delving into spontaneous web and software ventures.
 This could involve building bots or tinkering with different ideas.
 Ultimately, it's all about having a good time and maximizing my break moments.</p>

 ###